alexa-games/litexa/docs/book/deployment.md

 There is a special condition on deployment target names.
 If the name does *not* have the word `production` in it, a ` (<target>)` will be automatically appended to the name of your skill, with `<target>` being the name of the deployment target you used to deploy the skill.
-We recommend labelling only your production skill deployment target(s) with `production`.
+We recommend labeling only your production skill deployment target(s) with `production`.

 :::tip